DA2I2-SLM/UEC-STD/README.md

 - 1: Turn on autoregressive decoding.
 It should be always 1.
 If it is set to 0, the input for autoregressive decoding will be the ground truth.
 - 336: The length of the decoding sequence.
 It should be multiples of the unit prediction length (eg., 96)
 - 1: Turn on the rate of error-correcting.
 It is not used in mode 3
+- 0 0: These are the seasonal and trend coefficient (set to 0 means not modifying the weight of the loss function).
+They will not be used here (only be used in mode 5 and 6).

 The ECM model is saved in the same checkpoint directory as the backbone model.